idcforthis/noschoolfirewall/README.md

 This project is released under the terms of the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html).

-All source code is copyright [Nathan Friedly](http://nfriedly.com/).
+Also source code is copyright to [Nathan Friedly](http://nfriedly.com/).